 Yet, on average, my open rates from my email newsletters sent through ActiveCampaign were stuck below 5%.
 Sadly, I didn't take screenshots from those I could put into this ConvertKit review.

 After doing some troubleshooting and learning a lot about setting up email accounts for sending newsletters, I realized that my ActiveCampaign emails were going out from a blacklisted server IP.

 I contacted their support but sadly they weren't able to fix the problem and get the IP off that blacklist (or move my account to a different email server on their end).

 That's when I decided to have a fresh start with my email marketing using ConvertKit.

 Why I Chose ConvertKit

-I knew that a few of my friends were big fans of ConvertKit and many Virtual Summit Mastery students hosted their virtual summits through ConvertKit as well.
+I knew that a few of my friends were big fans of ConvertKit, and many Virtual Summit Mastery students hosted virtual summits through ConvertKit.